FTC Endorsement Guidelines for Influencer and UGC Content

 GDPR + UGC Compliance: The Operational Manual for 2026

-Lawful basis, consent capture, retention, revocation, audit trail, cross-border transfer, sub-processor obligations and special-category data.
-The complete operational compliance manual for UGC programmes, with the 30-day SLA that defines whether the regime is working.
+Lawful basis, consent capture, retention, revocation, audit trail, cross-border transfer, sub-processor obligations, and special-category data.
+The full operational manual for UGC programmes, built around the 30-day SLA that tells you whether the regime actually works.

 More from Rohin Aggarwal